Climate Action

 It can enable the testing of new approaches and utilize successful outcomes to attract then much larger public and private investments to affect systems-level change.

 “As demonstrated at the recent inaugural One Earth Summit, we are harnessing every tool at our disposal and pushing through any barrier.
-This includes breaking down silos to synergistically utilize expertise and resources across all sectors to create the most innovative solutions,” says Poman Lo, founder of the Institute for Sustainability and Technology.
+This includes breaking down silos to synergistically utilize expertise and resources across all sectors to create the most innovative solutions,” says Poman Lo, founder of the Institute of Sustainability and Technology.
 “It’s only through this collaborative approach that we’ll achieve the transition to a low-carbon economy rapidly enough to ensure a more sustainable future for Asia and the world.”

 The One Earth Summit brought together key players from family offices, businesses, investors, philanthropists, policymakers and academics to move the needle on investing in innovations for sustainability.
 These global sustainability leaders identified how to mobilize more capital and scale and accelerate the implementation of innovative solutions and systems in Asia, such as green financing, start-ups and cutting-edge technologies.